SamiJW/SQL/Multi Table Queries/JOIN Operator.md

-## Use the JOIN operator to address the business task of an online bookstore
+## Use JOIN operators to address the business task of an online bookstore

 ## Business Task
 The executive team would like some insight on the customer base including ordering patterns, best-sellers, and sales.